-By working with established production partners and maintaining strict oversight of the process, we are able to offer custom-shaped, high-quality lapel pins at a realistic price point—without compromising on quality, consistency, or responsible production standards.
+By leveraging our audited international production capacity while maintaining domestic oversight and design control, we are able to provide fully custom-shaped, retail-quality lapel pins at a realistic price point—without compromising on ethical standards or material safety.

 Overview of how custom metal lapel pins are produced